Architects: H Arquitectes

 Client: Barberà Del Vallès City Council

-The city council of Barberà del Vallès commissioned us the design of a gymnasium with locker rooms and an outdoor track for the children’s education centre called “El Bosc” which is located in an industrial estate.
+From the architect.
+The city council of Barberà del Vallès commissioned us the design of a gymnasium with locker rooms and an outdoor track for the children's education centre called “El Bosc" which is located in an industrial estate.

 First of all, to place the gym separately from the existing school building to avoid any kind of inconvenience in the functioning of the school during construction.
 To use prefabricated building systems to reduce the run time.
 To use both prefabricated and industrialized light systems in order to reduce the weight of the building, because the soil resistance conditions were very dubious (the school is located on an ancient stream refilled with low resistance materials very badly compacted), to use low envoided energy materials and, finally, to incorporate passive climate systems into the design to reduce energy consumption over the lifetime of the building.